kengibson1111/go-stdlib/README.md

 ## encoding/json

-* marshalindent - shows marshaling and indenting as one step.

 * rawmessage - this is really cool.
 Shows how to delay parsing until a lower-level type is identified.
 Then parsing continues.